 Note: Remote maintenance cannot replace on-site maintenance for many tasks, but the ability to perform some tasks remotely can contribute to preventive maintenance practices thus helping to achieve higher overall system uptime and quality of operation.

-2.2.2.17 Members who operate AWSs shall ensure that they have enough competent staff to meet all maintenance requirements and responsibilities.

-2.2.2.18 Members who exchange AWS observational data should record and report details of corrective and preventive maintenance completed in accordance with the WIGOS metadata standard.

-Notes:

-1. The requirements to retain and make available metadata are laid out in the Manual on the WMO Integrated Global Observing System, section 2.5 and Appendix 2.4, and the specification of the WIGOS metadata standard can be found in The WIGOS Metadata Standard (WMO-No. 1192), with further elaboration in the Guide to the WMO Integrated Global Observing System (in preparation).

-2. Any planned or responsive maintenance which has reduced or is expected to reduce the normal AWS data availability or quality is to be treated in the same manner as an incident, by following provisions under 2.2.2.9 and 2.2.2.10 above.
+2. Any planned or corrective maintenance which has reduced or is expected to reduce the normal AWS data availability or quality is to be treated in the same manner as an incident, by following provisions under 2.2.2.9 and 2.2.2.10 above.

 2.2.2.19 Members should either flag, remove or not report, as appropriate, observational data that is adversely impacted by maintenance activities.